SebastianLRinaldi/Desktop-Assistant/README.md

 # Desktop-Assistant
-My second iteration of my old code that I lost, but with my new and better idea of implementing with my structures I should have a cleaner and easier set up
+- My second iteration of my old code that I lost
+- But with my new and better idea of implementation, better mapping structures
+- This should be way easier and cleaner